zzhenjie01/dsa3101-ay2425s2-team6/webscraping/README.md

   > For production and real life deployment, this command is discouraged as it disable security features according to [documentation](https://python.langchain.com/docs/integrations/vectorstores/elasticsearch/).
   > But for now, we will just disable it.

+6. **Download LLM**

+    Make sure Ollama is running in the background and open up terminal and run the following command which downloads Meta's Llama 3.2 3B model to your local machine.

+    ```shell
+    ollama pull llama3.2
+    ```